 Electric heat in the oven is generally known for being dry and consistent, helping deliver nicely browned and exceptional cooking results.

 Electric stoves are a good option if you’re looking for flexibility on the stovetop.
+Even cast iron can be used - properly - on a glass electric stovetop.
 Many types of electric stoves have multi-ring elements that accommodate different sizes of cookware, like the full line of Maytag® electric ranges.

 Dual fuel stoves